 Parents/guardians and friends of our kids are always welcome to join us for RE activities!

 If your kids/youth do plan to participate in programs here sometime, even if occasionally, or if you’d like to keep in touch via email about opportunities for kids and youth, take just a moment to register them below, it helps us keep track.
 Thanks!

 Inclusion is a priority.
 No child or youth will be excluded from our programming due to their gender-identity, race or ethnicity, ability, nationality, citizenship status, sexuality, socio-economic status or religious beliefs.

 Pre-K to 8th Grade

-We have a vibrant Youth Group for high school age.
-In addition to just having fun, our youth provide service to our congregation and the wider community.
-Completed Inclusion Center training; helped feed homeless persons; organized at the Utah Food Bank; wrote letters of appreciation to U.S. military veterans; packed lunches for the Homeless Youth Resource Center; hosted a Candlelight Vigil for Transgender Youth; and attended Pride, Clean Air–No Excuses, and Equality Utah events.
+We have vibrant Youth Groups for middle and high schoolers.
+In addition to engaging and thought-provoking discussion and activities, our youth provide service to our congregation and the wider community.
+We’ve participated in Inclusion Center training; helped feed those experiencing houselessness; organized at the Utah Food Bank; wrote letters of appreciation to U.S. military veterans; packed lunches for the Homeless Youth Resource Center; hosted a candlelight vigil for trans*gender youth; and attended Pride, Clean Air–No Excuses, and Equality Utah events.

 Director of Religious Exploration

 The Director of Religious Education establishes the schedule and policies for the RE program, leads many classes and events, assists and guides teachers, and sets the tone for the program.

 Religious Exploration Assistant